instana/nodejs/CONTRIBUTING.md

 ## ESM Support

 We have added the ESM support for all Node.js versions, Since version 20.6, [ESM loaders are off-thread](https://github.com/nodejs/node/pull/44710), loaded separately, a shift from previous setups where the Instana collector was loaded within the loader, leading to a disruption in existing implementation.
 To resolve this, we've replaced the deprecated `--experimental-loader` with `--import`, facilitating the loading of the collector in the main thread.
 However, note that `--import` is only compatible with Node.js v18.19 and later, necessitating the maintenance of both styles for different Node.js versions.

-Efforts are ongoing to integrate native ESM support, detailed in ref INSTA-807.

 Use the following command to enable experimental ESM support: